Some States Require a Real Estate Attorney at Closing — Does Yours?

 What your state laws say about real estate attorneys

 State laws dictate whether or not an attorney is required at closing, as well as how involved the attorney must be in the process.
 For instance, some states, like Louisiana, require a real estate attorney to examine and certify the title.
-But in Georgia, court decisions from 1989 and 2000 determined a licensed attorney must conduct real estate closings and “be in control of the closing process from beginning to end.”
+But in Georgia, court decisions from 1989 and 2000 determined that a licensed attorney must conduct real estate closings and “be in control of the closing process from beginning to end.”

 Some states have different customs and laws depending on the county.
 In New Jersey, an attorney’s involvement in the northern region of the state differs from real estate routines farther south.